aksenyuk/evolutionary-computation/msls-ils/report.md

     FUNCTION Perturb(Solution):

-        Randomly choose and apply to solution one of actions:
+        Randomly choose and apply to solution one of the actions:

-            1) Randomly selects n cities from the current solution and inserts them into random positions within the solution
+            1) Randomly select n cities from the current solution and insert them into random positions within the solution
-            2) Divides the solution into four segments of random size, and then rearranges these segments in a specific order
+            2) Divide the solution into four segments of random size, and then rearrange these segments in a specific order
-            3) Selects a sub-tour of random length (between 5% to 15% of the total tour length) and shuffles the order of cities within this sub-tour
+            3) Select a sub-path of random length (between 5% to 15% of the total path length) and shuffle the order of cities within this sub-path
-            4) Similar to the shuffle sub-tour, this perturbation also selects a sub-tour of random length.
-However, instead of shuffling, it removes this sub-tour from its original position and inserts it at a different random location in the solution
+            4) Select a sub-path of random length, remove this sub-path from its original position and insert it at a different random location in the solution
-            5) Removes k edges in the solution, and the resulting segments are reconnected in a different order
+            5) Remove k edges in the solution, reconnect the resulting segments in a different order

 <div style="page-break-after: always"></div>